 University’s environmental and sustainability agenda and practices.

-Proactively engage in training and development relevant to the role, and promote work through various professional development opportunities.
+Proactively engage in training and development relevant to the role and promote work through various professional development opportunities.

 Performing other duties as required from time to time or set out by the Director of Library Services, or nominee.